-Traditionally, the reporting and responding to animal complaints has been adversarial, with council bound by law to act in the best interests of both parties.
-NoBark! takes a more contemporary approach, it seeks to mediate and communicate through the transparency of information, hoping to foster understanding and cooperation between all parties.
+Traditionally, the reporting and responding to animal complaints has been adversarial, with council acting in the best interests of both parties.
+DogDiary takes a more contemporary approach, it seeks to mediate and communicate through the transparency of information, hoping to foster understanding and cooperation between all parties.

 All contributions to the platform are anonymous and the information is freely available to all parties, without prejudice.
 Please be aware that the platform allows people to export data, but does not automatically feed or integrate into council systems.